-Denver Health Network Out of Network Annual Deductible Individual \$4,250 per individual.
+Elevate Health Plans Network Out of Network Annual Deductible Individual \$6,950 per individual.
 Not applicable.
-Family \$8,500 per family.
+Family \$13,900 per family.
 All individual deductible amounts will count toward the family deductible; an individual will not have to pay more than the individual deductible amount.
 Not applicable.
-Annual Out of Pocket I Maximum Individual \$7,500 per individual.
+Annual Out of Pocket M laximum Individual \$7,100 per individual.
 Not applicable.
-Family \$15,000 per family.The out-of-pocket maximum includes the annual deductible, coinsurance and copays.
-It does not include monthly premium amounts.All individual out of pocket amounts will count toward the family out of pocket maximum; an individual will not have to pay more than the individual out of pocket maximum.
+Family \$14,200 per family.
+The out-of-pocket maximum includes the annual deductible, coinsurance, and copays.
+It does not include monthly premium amounts.
+All individual out of pocket amounts will count toward the family out of pocket maximum; an individual will not have to pay more than the individual out of pocket maximum.
 Not applicable.
 Lifetime Maximum No lifetime maximum.
 Not applicable.
-Covered Providers Denver Health and Hospital Authority providers and Denver Health Medical Center.
-Columbine network for chiropractic.
-First Health providers in Colorado are in network for outpatient mental health services only.
-See online provider directory for a complete list of current providers: denverhealthmedicalplan.org/find-doctor.
-Delta Dental's PPO network providers are in network for adult dental benefits (www.deltadentalco.com).
-VSP's Advantage network providers are in network for adult vision benefits (www.vsp.com).
+Covered Providers See online provider directory for a complete list of current providers: denverhealthmedicalplan.org/find-doctor.
 Not applicable.
-Office Visits Primary Care Visit 30% coinsurance after deductible per visit.
+Office Visits Primary Care Visit 50% coinsurance after deductible per visit.
 Not covered.
-Specialist Visit 30% coinsurance after deductible per visit.
+Specialist Visit 50% coinsurance after deductible per visit.
 Not covered.
 Preventive Services Children & Adults No copayment (100% covered).
 This applies to all preventive services with an A or B recommendation from the U.S. Preventive Services Task Force (USPSTF).
 Includes annual well visit, well woman exams, well baby care, prenatal visits, preventive colonoscopy and mammogram.
-See USPSTF list on our website at: denverhealthmedicalplan.org/dhha-forms-documents-links .
+See USPSTF list on our website at: denverhealthmedicalplan.org/dhha-forms-documents-links.
 Not covered.